thewires2/Api_Crawler/README.md

 2) More robust error handling and following best practices for code

-3) Containerize the application with Docker
+3) Improve the Docker implementation of the project